-The OTI Senior Transition Advisor, Worldwide position utilizes the experience and skills gained from working with political transition programs and operations oversight and management in the field to provide ad hoc support for assessments, new country start-ups, and program implementation support, as well as training and mentoring of staff both in the field and in Washington.
-The OTI Senior Transition Advisor will also be involved in strategic design of various OTI country programs and the development of management products for OTI based on lessons learned.
-The incumbent is considered an expert in the field of political transition programming overseas.
+The Program Advisor worldwide position utilizes the experience and skills gained from working with political transition programs and operations management in headquarters and the field to provide ad hoc support for program implementation support (e.g. assessments, country start up and close-out, budgeting, support for program funded staff), as well as training and mentoring of staff both in the field and in Washington.
+The majority of the workload of this position will be in direct support of political transition program implementation.